4-Chess - Adversaries and Allies

 CHECKMATE

-On achieving a checkmate, the victorious player may not remove the vanquished king from the board until his next move, when he must actually capture the vanquished king.
+A checkmate is not the end game.
+A king must actually be captured and removed from the board, at which time the vanquished player ceases to be a player.
 This is necessary because the game does not necessarily end on a checkmate.
-Allies and adversaries may interfere and rescue the checkmated king -- attacking the victor's positions and capturing or blocking a key attacking piece.
+Allies and adversaries may interfere and rescue the checkmated king -- attacking the checking positions and capturing or blocking a key attacking piece.
+A player with a checkmated king may move any of his pieces while his king is checkmated but not actually captured.

 When a king is captured and removed from the board, the defeated player's remaining pieces stay static on the board, but may be captured and removed by any remaining player.
+This is the default rule.
+Some players allow the player who captures a king to take control of the captured king's pieces, and/or take the turn of the defeated player.
+These are variant rules that must be declared and agreed to before the game starts.

 WINNING

-1. The last king remaining is the winner, assuming the victorious king also attacks and defeats his allies or adversaries.
+1. The last king remaining is the winner, assuming the victorious king also attacks and defeats his (former) allies or adversaries.

-Acquiring a four-player chess set
+Acquiring a four-player chess setLarge 4 Player Chess Set

-If you are on a budget, you can make your own board from this GIF image
+You can make your own board from this GIF image

 You may print out my rules and distribute them, providing you don't charge a fee for them, and you include the copyright.

-©2010 Simon Revere Mouer III, PhD, PE, all rights reserved
+©2010, 2011 Simon Revere Mouer III, PhD, PE, all rights reserve